Rocket.Chat Air-Gapped Deployment with Docker

 Prev Next

-An air-gapped system is a computing environment physically isolated from external networks, including the public internet.
-This setup is commonly used by organizations with heightened security needs, such as government agencies, defense sectors, and operators of critical infrastructure.
+An air-gapped system is a computing environment that is physically isolated from external networks, including the public internet.
+This setup is commonly used by organizations with heightened security requirements, such as government agencies, defense sectors, and critical infrastructure operators.

 Rocket.Chat supports deployment in air-gapped environments but requires a premium (Starter, Pro, or Enterprise) license due to the following reasons: